 Being involved in a high-speed automobile collision is a traumatic event.
 Victims of such collisions often incur costly medical bills and are left with lasting physical pain.
 If you have been involved in a car accident which was caused by the inattention or negligence of another drive, you are entitled to recover personal injury compensation for these bills and pain from the at-fault driver’s automobile insurance company.

 Insurance adjusters are employed primarily to limit the financial recoveries of personal injury claimants.
 They act as an advocate for the insurance company.
 You can help level the playing field and protect your right to fair personal injury compensation by retaining the Durham civil litigation lawyers of Maginnis Law.
-Our automobile accident attorneys can be reached at 919.480.8526.
-You can also send emails directly to our lawyers using the form found on our contact page.
+You can call our office at (919) 526-0450 or send a message to our intake staff through our contact page.

 Determining fair compensation in any personal injury matter depends upon what you would likely be awarded if the dispute was tendered to a jury at trial.
 In North Carolina there are several elements of personal injury recovery which a jury may award, among those are (1) medical and pharmaceutical costs; (2) lost wages; (3) loss of wage earning capacity; (4) physical, mental and emotional pain and suffering; and (5) loss of enjoyment of life.
 A jury may also award punitive damages of up to the greater of three times your compensatory damages or $250,000.00 when the at-fault driver was grossly negligent.
 In most cases, if you have been struck by a drunk driver, he or she will be guilty of gross negligence.